ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 }
 ```

-### 3.2.
+### 3.3.
 Authorities Converter
-As a reminder, the `scope` of a token defines what a resource-owner allowed an OAuth2 client to do on his behalf, when "roles" is a representation of what a resource-owner is allowed to do on resource-servers.
+As a reminder, the `scope` of a token defines what a resource-owner allowed an OAuth2 client to do on his behalf, when "roles" are a way to represent what a resource-owner is allowed to do on resource-servers.

 RBAC is a very common pattern for access-control, but neither OAuth2 nor OpenID define a standard representation for "roles".
 Each vendor implements it with its own private-claim(s) and Spring Security default authorities mapper (which maps from the `scope` claim, adding the `SCOPE_` prefix) won't satisfy to our needs, unless we twisted the usage of the `scope` claim on the authorization-server to contain user roles, off course.